 Thessaloniki.
 Thessaloniki is the name of a prefecture and the name of its capital in the Greek district of Macedonia.
-Thessaloniki is about five hundred fifty kilometers from the Greek capital Athens.
-This region is home to approximately one million people and it is after Athens's most heavily populated region.
+Thessaloniki is about 550 kilometers (342 mi) from Athens, the capital of Greece.
+This region of Thessaloniki is home to approximately one million people and is, after Athens, Greece’s most heavily populated region.

 Thessaloniki is a lively city with lots to see and to do.
-This city was founded in the year fifteen hundred BC by Kassandros, in honor of his wife, Thessalonica, who was the sister of Alexander the Great.
-The city was founded at a time when the Greeks got ready to conquer the Middle East.
-Since then, Thessaloniki has played a major role in both the Greek and the Eurasian history.
+This city was found in the year 1500 BC by Kassandros, in honor of his wife, Thessalonica, who was the sister of Alexander the Great.
+The city was founded at a time when the Greeks prepared to conquer the Middle East.
+Since then, Thessaloniki has played a major role in both Greek and Eurasian history.

-Slightly further westwards is the neighbourhood Ladadika located.
-This was formerly a trading place in olive oil, but also in other foods.
-Today, this neighbourhood has a different function, it is the neighbourhood with many traditional restaurants.
-The old buildings have been refurbished in the original old style, and now form the centre of the nightlife of Thessaloniki.
+Slightly further westwards the neighborhood of Ladadika is located.
+This was formerly a trading place in olive oil and other foods.
+Today, this neighborhood has a different function; it is the neighborhood with many traditional restaurants.
+The old buildings have been refurbished in the original old style, and now form the center of the nightlife of Thessaloniki.

 If you walk north from Ladadika, after a few minutes you will see the traditional covered market.
 It is a vibrant market where fish, meat, fruit and other foods are sold.

 Thessaloniki houses many important sights from the days when the Romans occupied the city.
-Thus the Roman Emperor Galerius built the famous arch, you can see the ruins of it, which are on the Egnatia road.
-An historical building is also the Rotonda which is down, situated in the north.
-The Rotonda should serve as a mausoleum, later it became the Christian church of Agios Georgios.
+The Roman Emperor Galerius built the famous arch.
+You can see the ruins of the arch on the Egnatia road.
+The Rotonda, an historical building, is situated in the north.
+The Rotonda once served as a mausoleum, and later it became the Christian church of Agios Georgios.

-In Thessaloniki are also many historical churches.
+In Thessaloniki, there are also many historical churches.
 The most famous churches are the church of Agios Dimitrios and the church of Agia Sofia.
-Next to the church of Agia Sofia in the underground are ruins of ancient Roman resorts.
-These resorts used the Christians around the third century, to be baptized.
-Since it was banned by the Romans, the Christians baptized in underground tunnels.
-These tunnels are allowed to visit, the entrance to the tunnel in the underground is in the church, next to the baths.
+Next to the church of Agia Sofia in the underground are ruins of ancient Roman baths.
+These baths were used the Christians around the 3rd century for baptisms.
+When baptisms were banned by the Romans, the Christians then baptized in underground tunnels.
+Visitors are allowed in these tunnels.
+The underground tunnel’s entrance is in the church, next to the baths.

-A very interesting area to visit is located on the slopes of the mountain, north of the city, this is also called the upper town.
-Here you see the walls of a large Byzantian fortress that formerly comprised ten towers.
-On both sides to the walls are interesting buildings with wooden balconies.
+A very interesting area to visit is located on the slopes of the mountain, north of the city.
+This area is also called the upper town.
+Here you see the walls of a large Byzantine fortress that formerly comprised ten towers.
+On both sides of the walls are interesting buildings with wooden balconies.
 From here you have a fantastic view over the city.